-Equal opportunities implications, including race equality, will be considered whenever school policies are developed or reviewed.
+Equal opportunities implications, including all protected characteristics, will be considered whenever school policies are developed or reviewed.
 All policies will be regularly reviewed to provide a comprehensive and consistent process of monitoring and evaluation.

 5 Employment matters

 Appointments: in all staff appointments the best candidate will be appointed based on professional criteria.